TAE40110 to TAE40116 Upgrade

 Candidates are advised that they will need to possess effective language, communications and interpersonal skills and have the ability to write a range of documentation.

 Candidates will also be expected to read and interpret training packages, analyse assessment mapping and other documents, design and develop assessment plans and tools, clearly communicate ideas, express opinions, use technology and prepare various records and documents.
 Cognitive skills in planning, research interpretation, analysis and synthesis also form part of the skills requirements of these units.

 Candidates with special needs are advised to email firstname.lastname@example.org prior to booking so that reasonable adjustments to training and assessment can be contemplated.

 Where a student has an identified need for assistance with language, literacy or numeracy, CBD College’s trainers and assessors will endeavour to provide this assistance directly.

-Access to the student portal is provided upon enrolment which will contain online learning as well as your assessment file.
-A USB will be given to you with other resources on the day of your course.
+Access to the student portal is provided upon enrolment which will contain online learning as well as your assessment file and other resources.

 Issuance of Certificates

 You will need to submit your assessments and wait for them to be assessed.
 This can take up to 15 or so business days.
 Once you have been marked as competent in all assessment task requirements and have met all prerequisites you will be notified via email.
 Your Certificate and Record of Transcript will be posted to you within 10 Business days of receiving your completion email.

 Joanne is one of our highly skilled team of TAE trainers and assessors.
 Based in Sydney, she is responsible for liaising with students regarding their assessments, training on a regular basis and is actively involved in continuous improvement strategies across the courses in Sydney, Melbourne and Perth.